mubashir05-beep/GPT3-React-APP/README.md

 # GPT3-React-APP

 To Run Locally :
-  1) Clone the repo
+  1) Clone the repo.
-  2) cd into gpt3-app
+  2) cd into 'gpt3-app' folder.
-  3) then type 'npm run start'
+  3) then type 'npm run start'.

 Technologies & Techniques Used :
   1) React-JS